 - Call queuing – Automatic call queuing puts callers on hold when your team is busy.
 In the event of high call volumes, this feature lowers the chances of callers hanging up.
 It’s a must if your telephone system receives a spike of calls.

-- Visual voicemail – Standard voicemail systems are helpful and straightforward.
-However, managing voicemails is inefficient.
-A remote office phone system lets your team listen to voicemail messages on their computers, play them back using a mobile app, and tend to them quickly.
+- Visual voicemail – A remote office phone system lets your team listen to voicemail messages on their computers, play them back using a mobile app, and tend to them quickly.

 - Voicemail to email – What’s more efficient than voicemail?
 A system that automatically transcribes your voicemail and delivers it to your inbox.
 This capability saves your team time in listening to voicemail messages and improves your response times.
 Just like an email, they can be forwarded, too.